 Switching from one antidepressant to another or discontinuing antidepressants is frequently indicated because of intolerable adverse effects or lack of treatment response.
 Several factors play a role in the strategies employed during switching or stopping an antidepressant.
-These factors are primarily driven by the risk of serotonin syndrome (refer to the Serotonin syndrome section of this summary for more information) and serotonin discontinuation syndrome (refer to the Serotonin discontinuation syndrome section of this summary for more information).
+These factors are primarily driven by the risk of serotonin syndrome (see the Serotonin syndrome section for more information) and serotonin discontinuation syndrome (see the Serotonin discontinuation syndrome section for more information).
 Such factors include antidepressant-dependent factors and patient- or illness-related factors:[

 Patient- or illness-related factors

 Generally, when antidepressants are switched, either (1) discontinuing one antidepressant followed by initiating the new one or (2) gradual cross-tapering between the two antidepressants is recommended.
 However, given the lack of controlled evidence, the switching strategy is highly individualized and driven by the pharmacological properties of both antidepressants and specific patient- and illness-related factors.[

 Switching from a serotonergic antidepressant with a longer half-life (or one that has an active metabolite with a longer half-life, e.g., fluoxetine) to another serotonergic antidepressant may carry the risk of developing serotonin syndrome, depending on when one medication is stopped and the second one is started.
 The risk of serotonin syndrome in these cases will also depend on the doses of both medications and the schedule of cross-taper.[